In latest shot at Mexico, Trump proposes U.S. penalty for drugs

 On Friday, the Migration Institute said on Twitter that 57 Cubans were sent back to Cuba by plane in the morning.
 More than 60 Cubans were flown home last week.

-For years, Trump’s go-to solution to illegal immigration was to build a wall on the border, which he originally said Mexico would pay for.
+For years, Trump’s solution to illegal immigration was to build a wall on the border, which he originally said Mexico would pay for.
 After Mexico refused, he asked U.S. taxpayers to pay for it, but Congress refused to provide the money.

 He has since tried to circumvent Congress and seize the money for his wall from other accounts by declaring a national emergency, but that strategy is mired in the courts.